Fourth Quarter – 2024

 The Parish appreciates the support of all those who have participated in the past as golfers or sponsors

-and hopes to see many participants again this year.
+and we hope to see you again in the coming year.
 This event is the primary fund raiser for the Parish.

 The proceeds provide support for the Parish ministries.